Myrtle Beach Airport

 Long Term Parking

-Credit Card Lot
+Credit Card/Economy Lot

 There are several convenient rental car companies operating at the airport and throughout the Myrtle Beach area.
 For a full list of companies and more information visit our Rental Cars page.